danielecampli-unitrento/hdsc/README.md

 </div>

 <div align="justify">

 ## Documentation
 The following is the list of macro-experiments, in the form of Jupyter notebooks, documenting the evolution of the project in its entirety.
-1. [ETL pipeline](./nbsrc/etl.ipynb): extract-transform-load procedures starting from Matlab simulation-based data
+1. [[ETL] Extract-transform-load pipeline](./nbsrc/etl.ipynb): extract-transform-load procedures starting from Matlab simulation-based data
+2. [[EDA] Exploratory data analysis experiments](./nbsrc/eda.ipynb): exploratory data analysis conducted to gain initial insights on the problem settings and its peculiar datasets
-2. [Knowledge bases embedding](./nbsrc/kbe.ipynb): construction of queryable knowledge base embeddings via HDC/VSA
+3. [[KBE] Knowledge base embedding experiments](./nbsrc/kbe.ipynb): construction of queryable knowledge bases via HDC/VSA embedding
+4. [[MPT] Model performance testing experiments](./nbsrc/mpt.ipynb): classification accuracy and generalization performance tests

 </div>

 <div align="justify">